JVital2013/vitality-goes/docs/scripts.md

 The script currently creates 4 things: GOES-16, GOES-17, and GOES-18 false color images, along with composites of GOES-16 and 17/18.
 The script will also do any "back" renders that it may have missed due to the script being disabled, failing to run, or other issues.
 When done, enable the Sanchez sections in your [abi.ini config file](config.md#abiini-mesoini-and-l2ini) to display your fancy new renders.

-**Note:** As of this writing, Sanchez does not support GOES-18 out-of-the-box.
-To fix the issue, replace `Resources\Satellites.json` with [extra/Satellites.json](/extra/Satellites.json) in this repo.
+**Note:** As of this writing, Sanchez itself does not support GOES-18 out-of-the-box.
+To fix the issue, replace `Resources\Satellites.json` in your Sanchez folder with [extra/Satellites.json](/extra/Satellites.json) in this repo.

 ### Cleanup-EmwinText.sh
 * *Additional required system packages: `zip`*